Spobit/LinuxHooks/HookPrinter/README.md

 DlsymHook.h DlsymHook.cpp:
   This codes is to hook 'dlsym'.

 CupsHook.h CupsHook.cpp:
   This codes is to hook printer interfaces that cups expose.

-WhiteList.h WhiteList.cpp
+WhiteList.h WhiteList.cpp:
   This codes is a whitelist of printer interfaces who can retrieve printers.